Level 2 Development

 District Source

-By Shaun Courtney
+by Shaun Courtney

 Level 2 Development filed a Planned Unit Development (PUD) Application with the Zoning Commission this week for a proposed 315-unit apartment building with 8,472 square feet of retail at 320 Florida Ave.
 NE, steps from Union Market and the NoMa Metro on the current site of a Burger King.

-The project, dubbed The Highline at Union Market, is a joint venture of Level 2 Development and Clark Enterprises, Inc. with designs by Eric Colbert & Associates.
+The project, dubbed The Highline at Union Market, is a joint venture of Level 2 Development and Clark Enterprises, Inc.

 Level 2 Files PUD for Mixed-Use Project